-As such it offers a friendly, supportive environment that really feels like a home away from home.
-Many of our users refer to us as their "extended family".
+We offer a friendly, supportive environment that really feels like a home away from home.
+Many of the people who attend refer to us as their "extended family".

 The Queens Cross Network is a supportive, safe environment to recharge, relax and meet new friends!

 We are open from 8.15am to 4.45pm from Monday to Friday and you are welcome to attend on a full day, half day or drop in basis to suit your needs.

 Visitors are welcome to pop into the centre for a look around at the facilities.
 We also have a Changing Places toilet and disabled access to the whole building.